 18. Do a 20 minute guided meditation session

 But how do you fit it into your busy schedule?
 Personally, I wake up a bit earlier and meditate for 20 minutes before starting my day (I also do a short meditation during my lunch break).
-If you’re not sure how to start, follow instructions of Joseph Goldstein in this 25 minute session.
+If you’re not sure how to start, follow the instructions of Joseph Goldstein in this 25-minute session.

 19. Take a long, hot shower

 A long, hot shower is clearly one of the most relaxing activities of all time.
-It relieves tension in your muscles, and increases the production of Heat Stress Hormones, which protect your body against stress of different kinds.
+It relieves tension in your muscles and increases the production of Heat Stress Hormones, which protect your body against the stress of different kinds.